endorama/endorama.github.io/content/posts/making-your-shell-scripts-bulletproof.md

 One of the most common issues is running a BASH script with an undefined variable.
 BASH does not complain **at all** (and that's how I nuked 6.5TB of hard drives with a missing variable - but that's for another story) and execute your script as if an empty string was your value.

 Why wouldn't you want to do that?
-Let's look at your worst (BASH) nightmare:
+Let's look at our example script:

 ```
 #!/usr/bin/env bash